 Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA)

 PEO ACWA was established to demonstrate alternatives to the baseline incineration technology for the destruction of assembled chemical weapons.
-PEO ACWA is responsible for completing stockpile destruction operations at PCD and the Blue Grass Army Depot near Richmond, Kentucky, by the Chemical Weapons Convention treaty commitment of Sept.
+PEO ACWA is responsible for completing stockpile destruction operations at PCD and the Blue Grass Army Depot (BGAD) near Richmond, Kentucky, by the Chemical Weapons Convention treaty commitment of Sept.
 30, 2023.
 U.S. Public Law mandates stockpile destruction by Dec.
 31, 2023.

 - Contact: Katherine DeWeese, Chief of Public Affairs, (410) 306-4024, email@example.com

 Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP)

 PCAPP is a state-of-the-art, full-scale pilot facility that is safely destroying the Pueblo chemical weapons stockpile.

 - Contact: Ron Eccher, Outreach Communications Manager, (719) 549-4959, or (719) 546-0400, firstname.lastname@example.org

 BPT is the systems contractor selected by PEO ACWA to design, build, test, operate and close PCAPP.